tachiyomiorg/website/src/help/faq/extensions.md

 10. WieManga
 :::

+### How do I read `Latest` manga?

+To read Latest, go to `Galleries` then click on `LATEST` (beside source name to the right).
+This will show all the last updated manga for that source.

 ### Why can't I restore my backup?

 To restore backups, Tachiyomi requires to have extensions installed for the respective manga.